A Wisconsin ruling on Catholic Charities raises the bar for religious tax exemptions

 “In other words, they offer services that would be the same regardless of the motivation of the provider, a strong indication that the sub-entities do not ‘operate primarily for religious purposes,’” Justice Ann Walsh Bradley wrote for the majority.

-Religious groups from around the country filed briefs in the case, including Catholic Conferences in Illinois, Iowa, Michigan and Minnesota, the American Islamic Congress, the Church of Jesus Christ of Latter-day Saints, the International Society for Krishna Consciousness, the Sikh Coalition, and the Jewish Coalition for Religious Liberty.
+Religious groups around the country are watching the case, including Catholic Conferences in Illinois, Iowa, Michigan and Minnesota, the American Islamic Congress, the Church of Jesus Christ of Latter-day Saints, the International Society for Krishna Consciousness, the Sikh Coalition, and the Jewish Coalition for Religious Liberty.

-Eric Rassbach, vice president and senior counsel for the Becket Fund for Religious Liberty, which represented the Catholic Charities Bureau, said the court got the case “dead wrong.”

-“CCB is religious, whether Wisconsin recognizes that fact or not,” he said.
+“The Wisconsin Supreme Court got this case dead wrong,” said Eric Rassbach, vice president and senior counsel at the Becket Fund for Religious Liberty, a law firm that is representing Catholic Charities and its subentities.
+“CCB is religious, whether Wisconsin recognizes that fact or not.”

-The firm did not immediately respond to an email inquiring about the possibility of an appeal to a federal court.
+The firm will appeal to the U.S. Supreme Court, said Sarah Buckley, a Becket spokesperson.

+U.S. religious institutions enjoy tax exemptions, most notably from property taxes.
+Debate has raged for decades over whether the exemptions are fair.

 Every Catholic diocese in Wisconsin has a Catholic Charities entity that serves as that diocese’s social ministry arm.

-Note: This story has been corrected to show the state appeals court ruled in February 2023, not this past February.